aroberge/friendly-traceback-docs/docs/html/_sources/mu.rst.txt

    :alt: Mu open dialog

-As mentioned before, the content of this program is only three lines of code ... but their meaning will not be obvious.
+As mentioned before, the content of this program is only three lines of code ... but their meaning will not be obvious to beginners.

 .. image:: images/test_ok_friendly.png
    :scale: 50 %